avantrec/soco-cli/README.md

 Actions that make changes to speakers do not generally provide return values.
 Instead, the program exit code can be inspected to test for successful operation (exit code 0).
 If an error is encountered, an error message will be printed to `stderr`, and the program will return a non-zero exit code.
 Note that `sonos` actions are executed without seeking user confirmation; please bear this in mind when manipulating the queue, playlists, etc.

-### Discovery
+### Speaker Discovery by Name

 SoCo-CLI will try a number of approaches to find a speaker by its name, which escalate in cost until the speaker is discovered or discovery fails.
-If SoCo-CLI seems slow to find speakers (especially if you have a multi-household Sonos system), please take a look at the generally faster [Cached Discovery](#cached-discovery) method.
+If SoCo-CLI seems slow to find speakers (especially if you have a multi-household Sonos system), or if you occasionally experience problems with speakers not being found, please take a look at the generally faster [Cached Discovery](#cached-discovery) method.

 ### Simple Usage Examples